typhonjs-node-npm-scripts/typhonjs-npm-scripts-build-babel/README.md

 ------

-To configure the prepublish script provide this entry in `package.json` scripts entry:
+To configure the build script provide this entry in `package.json` scripts entry:

 ```
   "devDependencies": {